RunTimeData/RTD-Minecraft-Server-Manager/README.md

 ~/minecraft.server
 ```

-As of version 1.02 you can also launch the "minecraft.server" with the "--update" option to download the latest minecraft version automatically.
+You can also launch the "minecraft.server" with the "--update" option to download the latest minecraft version automatically.

 ```
 ~/minecraft.server --update